M-Sc-Research/English-learning/tactics_basic.md

 39. She has a pensive, almost sad **look about** her.
 40. The famous **rock band** in the 1980s was Queen.
 41. She **wears her hair** in a ponytail.
+42. Go straight on and then turn left the bank is the corner of the street you can't miss it.